-Interesting fact: there are over 100,000 tower cranes active today.
-These massive construction machines are scattered within urban landscapes throughout the world, acting as temporary landmarks where metropolitan cities are changing and growing.
+Interesting fact: there were over 100,000 tower cranes active at the peak of their boom around 2010.
+Although the current count is somewhat imprecise, these massive construction machines are scattered within urban landscapes throughout the world, acting as temporary landmarks where metropolitan cities are changing and growing.

 Dubai, United Arab Emirates is famously home to many of these construction cranes, and they drive and assist the construction of global city’s many skyscrapers and high-rise buildings.
 In fact, Dubai has more active tower cranes than any other city in the world.
 The actual count in Dubai, however, is up for dispute.
 Some have claimed that the city contains close to 25 percent of the world’s active tower cranes, while others have placed this amount at a much lower 5 percent.